 Eri Hoshi is STC’s International University Ventures Manager.
 Her background includes experience with intellectual property, patents, copyrights and trademarks.
 She assists UNM’s economic development initiatives and develops strategies for expanding an international partnership.
 Originally hailing from Tokyo, Japan, Eri received her MPA from UNM in 2011.

-Cara Michaliszyn is STC’s University Ventures Manager.
-She supports STC’s activities related to economic development.
+Cara Michaliszyn is STC’s Director of Economic Development.
+She supports STC’s activities related to new ventures and economic development.
 Cara has an MBA in Marketing and bachelors degrees in Psychology and Sociology from UNM.

 UNM's Economic Development Vision